Mapleia/EIYL_Notebook/_sources/Ocean_Temperature.md

 summary(all_nav)
 ```

-Since we have the date and time (by the minute) of both the temperature and it's coordinates, we can match the two variables together.
+Since we have the date and time (by the minute) of both the temperature and it's coordinates, we can match the two columns.

 ```{code-cell} r
 joined_temp_nav <- inner_join(all_temperature,